Blog > Articles

 Ozempic is a once-weekly injectable medication that is FDA-approved for the treatment of type 2 diabetes.
 Ozempic is also commonly used off-label for the treatment of obesity (note: off-label prescribing is legal and common.
 In fact, 1 in 5 prescriptions written in the U.S. are off-label).
 Ozempic is a type of medication called a GLP-1 agonist.
 It has the same active ingredient, semaglutide, as Wegovy®, which is an FDA-approved weight loss medication.

-Saxenda, like Ozempic, is also a GLP-1 receptor agonist medication.
-Saxenda, however, is injected daily rather than weekly, and is FDA-approved for the treatment of obesity.
+Like Ozempic, Saxenda is also a GLP-1 receptor agonist medication.
+Some differences between Saxenda vs Ozempic is that Saxenda is injected daily rather than weekly, and is FDA-approved for the treatment of obesity.
 It also has a medication counterpart under a different name with the same active ingredient that is FDA-approved for treating patients with type 2 diabetes.

 • A patient with type 2 diabetes and high cardiovascular risk may be a better candidate for Ozempic, as Ozempic has been FDA-approved to reduce the risk of major adverse cardiovascular events (including heart attack, stroke and death) in people with type 2 diabetes and cardiovascular disease.